 Uber, an on-demand taxi hailing mobile application, is also a popular choice as it’s a slightly cheaper option and it gives you more control over when you get a taxi.
 This option is particularly helpful if the queue at the taxi rank is ever too long!

 Europe has an extensive train network which makes travelling to Amsterdam possible from every corner of the continent.
 Often the services are quite inexpensive and it’s also a good way to get some scenery in on your way to Amsterdam!
 Not only this but taking the train means that you can alight at whichever station is closest to where you’re planning to stay.
 Use this journey planner to figure out which station is the most convenient for you to stop at.
 Please see Guide to ADE for more information on getting around Amsterdam and to plan your onward journey.

-You can check train availability and prices on NS International.
-It’s possible to book trips departing from outside the Netherlands.
+You can check train availability and prices on Trainline, Europe’s leading train and coach application.
+You can book trips on trains and coaches to get to and from every corner of Europe.
+Reserve in advance to make big savings on all your bookings, they’ve got some really affordable deals year round!
 Make sure you read the terms and conditions of your ticket before purchasing it.
-Most tickets are non-changeable but for a small surcharge you can add this option onto your booking which is always good if you think your plans may change.
+You can get flexible travel tickets which is always good if you think your plans may change.

 Travelling to Amsterdam by coach is probably the most cost-efficient solution and convenient as the city is reachable from a vast network of European routes.
 It’s probably the most time consuming option but you get to catch a glimpse of nature on the way there and you get to save some pennies to put towards other more fun things for your trip!